MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     >[!NOTE]
     >You may want to change the **Face count** setting to match the [performance requirements for your targeted platform](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).

-    Metascape converts your point cloud into 3D model.
+3. Select **OK** to convert the point cloud into 3D model.

-3. Do one of the following:
+4. Examine the results, and then do one of the following:

     - If you're satisfied with the results, skip to the **Export your 3D model** procedure.